-Is your business struggling with Facebook advertising?
+Is your business struggling with Facebook Ads?
 Are you disappointed with your cost per action metric and at a loss as to what to do?

 This article will take a look at eight targeting best practice strategies within Facebook Power Editor and how to test your advertisements to ensure you’re getting the most for your money.